MODOK: George Tarleton

 A.I.M. becomes dissatisfied with the lack of scientific advancement under MODOK's leadership and MODOK's obsession with seeking revenge against metahumans, finally deposing him from power as a result.
 MODOK attempts to regain control of the organization and prove his worth by unleashing a nerve agent on New York City, which is prevented by Ms. Marvel and the Vision.
 MODOK next seeks revenge against Ms. Marvel, first attempting to mentally control the heroine and then hiring the Shi'ar assassin Deathbird to kill her; Ms. Marvel overcomes both of these obstacles and defeats both Deathbird and MODOK.
 MODOK's ambitions grow and he seeks world domination, but is thwarted by Iron Man and the superhero team the Champions.
 After an attempt to plunder the resources of the Savage Land and a battle with Ka-Zar and the Hulk, the character develops a new biological agent called Virus X. MODOK's attempts to test the agent on the homeless is prevented by the Thing, the Sub-Mariner and Captain America, although the villain escapes and the Thing almost dies when he is exposed to the virus.

-Abandoned by A.I.M. for these failures, the character resurrects long-time Hulk foe the Abomination from the dead, planning to use the monster against his former organization.
-The plan fails when the Abomination is revealed to be mentally unstable to the point of sheer cowardice whenever he even hears the Hulk's name mentioned, although during the course of the storyline MODOK transforms Dr. Katherine "Kate" Waynesboro (an associate of Bruce Banner) into Ms. MODOK, a female counterpart (the first) of himself.
+Abandoned by A.I.M. for these failures, MODOK resurrects the Abomination, planning to use him against his former organization.
+The plan fails when the Abomination is revealed to be mentally unstable to the point of sheer cowardice whenever he even hears the Hulk's name mentioned, although during the course of the storyline MODOK transforms Katherine Waynesboro into Ms. MODOK, a female counterpart (the first) of himself.
 Horrified by MODOK's callous disregard for life, Waynesboro demands to be returned to human form and MODOK willingly complies.
 Wishing to disassociate themselves from MODOK for good, A.I.M. hires the Serpent Society to assassinate the villain.
 They succeed, with Death Adder striking the killing blow.
 The Serpent Society returns MODOK's corpse to A.I.M., with the organization using it as a supercomputer.
 A rogue A.I.M. agent remotely operates MODOK's corpse in a bid to destroy Iron Man, with the battle ending with the corpse's destruction.
 Although MODOK had died, A.I.M. temporarily replaced him with his more loyal, and in some ways more effective, second female counterpart MODAM.